North Carolina vs. Florida State NCAA Football Odds, Plays and Insights | October 9, 2021

 Florida State Stats and Trends

-- Florida State has covered the spread on one occasion this season.
+- Florida State has one win against the spread in five games this season.

-- Florida State's games this year have gone over the total in two out of five opportunities (40%).
+- Florida State's games this season have gone over the point total two times in five opportunities (40%).

-- The Seminoles rack up per game (25) than the Tar Heels give up (25).

-- When Florida State scores more than 25 points, it is 1-1 against the spread and 1-1 overall.
+- Florida State is 1-1 against the spread and 1-1 overall when the team puts up more than 25 points.

-- In games that Florida State amasses more than 369.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- Florida State is 1-2 against the spread and 1-2 overall when the team churns out over 369.8 yards.

-- This season the Seminoles have turned the ball over 13 times, six more than the Tar Heels' takeaways (7).
+- The Seminoles have turned the ball over 13 times this season, six more turnovers than the Tar Heels have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.